JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 <a name="phase5"></a><h1 align="center"><strong>Phase 5 – Splunk Log Ingestion and Detection</strong></h1>

-<p align="center"><em>This setup captures most user-level shell activity but does not log commands executed within Metasploit (msfconsole).
+<h3 align="center"><em>This setup captures most user-level shell activity but does not log commands executed within Metasploit (msfconsole).
 Metasploit operates in its own interactive shell that does not write to .zsh_history, which limits visibility into post-exploitation activity unless additional logging (e.g., screen recording, TTY logging, or direct session transcript capture) is configured.
-This reflects a realistic gap in endpoint monitoring and highlights the importance of layered detection strategies beyond simple shell history tracking.</em></p>
+This reflects a realistic gap in endpoint monitoring and highlights the importance of layered detection strategies beyond simple shell history tracking.</h3></em>

 ### Objective:
 Configure Splunk to monitor *.zsh_history* in near real-time on Kali Linux to log and analyze terminal commands as part of simulated blue team operations.